dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 *See this track on our [music map 🗺️]()*
 </center>

 Buz brings us a relatable tale of personal struggle, growth, and finding the diamonds within ourselves.
-The title is a reference to the
+The title is a reference to a story about a well-off man who sells his bountiful estate to go search for diamonds, and ends up penniless and commits suicide.
+The man he sold his land to soon finds that it is filled with diamond, and the spot becomes the most productive diamond mine in the world.
+The analgy

 🕵 Discovered with  views,  likes on Youtube